percona/everest-doc/docs/administer/rbac.md

     Before you start defining the different roles, there are some important things to consider when it comes to Role-Based Access Control (RBAC).
     {.power-number}

+    === "namespaces"

-    1. Read `namespaces` permissions are required for **all** the **roles**.
+        Read `namespaces` permissions are required for **all** the **roles**.

+    === " Database clusters"

-    2. To create, update and delete database clusters, backups, schedules, monitoring instances, and restores it is recommended to **explicitly** grant `read` permissions as well for the `database clusters`.
+        To create, update and delete database clusters, backups, schedules, monitoring instances, and restores it is recommended to **explicitly** grant `read` permissions as well for the `database clusters`.
 Without these permissions, you would not be able to view these resources, which would not be practical.

+    === "Resources"

-    3. To create, update and delete the resources, it is recommended to **explicitly** grant `read` permissions for these resources as well.
+        To create, update and delete the resources, it is recommended to **explicitly** grant `read` permissions for these resources as well.
 Without these permissions, you would not be able to view these resources, which would not be practical.

         Example: To manage `backup schedules` (create, update, delete a schedule), it is recommended to **explicitly** grant `read` permissions for the `backup schedules` as well as `backup storages`.

+    === " Backups and schedules

-    4. For on-demand backups and schedules, you should grant `read` permissions for `backup storages` as well.
+        For on-demand backups and schedules, you should grant `read` permissions for `backup storages` as well.

+    === Restores

-    5. For restores, to new and existing databases, you should grant the following permisssions as well:
+    For restores, to new and existing databases, you should grant the following permisssions as well:

         - Read `backups` (of the old DB)
         - Read `MonitoringConfig` (if the old DB has monitoring enabled)